 Krysta Lewis ‘16 knew something was wrong, but it took a long time and some advice from her boss to figure out what it was.
 Now, she has taken matters into her own hands and launched a line of organic beauty products.

-Lewis, who graduated with a bachelor's in communication, left a traditional brick-and-mortar college in Boston because she couldn't continue her studies due to her illness.
-While working for a natural products company in Bedford, N.H., she began learning about organic personal care products.
+Lewis, who graduated with a bachelor’s in communication, left a traditional brick-and-mortar college in Boston because she couldn’t continue her studies due to her illness.
+While working for a natural products company in Bedford, New Hampshire, she began learning about organic personal care products.
 After her boss suggested she try changing her makeup, she found herself one day reading the ingredients list on a bottle of foundation.
-She realized she didn't recognize any of them.
+She realized she didn’t recognize any of them.

 “And I thought, just like food, if you don’t know what’s in it, it probably shouldn’t be on the largest organ of your body, which is your skin,” Lewis said.
 “Our skin is a gateway for a lot, and we’re putting these products on our skin and not really understanding what’s in them.”

 When she changed her makeup, she noticed an immediate improvement in her symptoms but also found the quality of the products she was using either weren’t up to her standards or weren’t as natural as they claimed to be.
 “It was a catch-22.
 I was sacrificing my beauty for my health or my health for my beauty,” Lewis said.
 “At that point, I thought there really is a need for a hybrid of both of these, something that’s high performance and organic.”